tim-kos/frey/README.md

  - [ ] Vagrant support
  - [ ] Port install
  - [ ] Port upload
+ - [ ] Port remote
  - [ ] Port setup
  - [ ] Port show
  - [ ] Dynamodb scenario can evolve to be a full run
- - [ ] iculture theme for static site
+ - [ ] iculture theme for static site. vue.js. middleman are also nice examples
  - [ ] Indent stdout/err
  - [ ] More tests!
  - [ ] Vagrant because it gave us a consistent and repeatable setup.
 And predictability